-In an age of memes, satire and political polarization, Lines with Power and Purpose: Editorial Cartoons illustrates historical battles amid politics and popular opinion.
-It represents a bygone era when printed matter was the status quo and cartoonists were part of the newsroom staff.
-Featuring fifty-one original editorial cartoons from metropolitan newspapers in the United States, the exhibition spans across two world wars and the great depression.
-It illustrates discontent with the US government, presidential elections, and daily work-related battles with dualistic intentions: to provide welcomed comic relief as well as shape opinion.
+In an age of memes, satire and political polarization, Lines with Power and Purpose: Editorial Cartoons illustrated historical battles amid politics and popular opinion.
+It represented a bygone era when printed matter was the status quo and cartoonists were part of the newsroom staff.
+Featuring fifty-one original editorial cartoons from metropolitan newspapers in the United States, the exhibition spanned across two world wars and the great depression.
+It illustrated discontent with the US government, presidential elections, and daily work-related battles with dualistic intentions: to provide welcomed comic relief as well as shape opinion.

-Included in this exhibition are six Pulitzer Prize winners for editorial cartooning, among others.
-The collection has been culled from the Melton Gallery at the University of Central Oklahoma, which has housed the cartoons for more than three decades.
+Included in this exhibition were six Pulitzer Prize winners for editorial cartooning, among others.
+The collection was culled from the Melton Gallery at the University of Central Oklahoma, which has housed the cartoons for more than three decades.

 A Program of ExhibitsUSA, a national division of Mid-America Arts Alliance and The National Endowment for the Arts